‘U ‘N’ Me Playtime is from the training manual

 Despairingly I turned aside, “How shall I teach this child?”
 I cried.

 Into my hand he put the key, “come,” he said, “play with me.”

-- If your child mildly misbehaves, turn away for a few moments.
-If the behavior continues, or your child becomes disruptive, destructive, or abusive then tell your child, “I will return to play with you in 6 minutes” (or whatever is the same number of minutes as he/she is years old) and leave the room.
-Set a timer and absolutely come back as you said you would to finish what is left of the twenty minutes.
-When you return say nothing more about the behavior, simply re-enter the play.
+6. Ignore mildly inappropriate behaviors.
+If he or she continues, turn away for a moment then return to playing.
+If the behavior becomes disruptive, destructive, or abusive then say, “I will return to play with you in 6 minutes” (or whatever is the same number of minutes as he/she is years old).
+Set a timer and absolutely reenter the play as you said you would.
+Do not mention the previous behavior and finish what is left of the twenty minutes.

 7. The first few U ‘N’ Me PLAYTime© experiences, can be challenging because of the unfamiliar process, orientation, and the language that is sometimes described as awkward.
 Hang in there, often initially caretakers give too many commands; want to teach; and say too few positive comments.
 It takes practice but the benefits of his learning to play are for a lifetime.